renartlabsicp/.github/profile/README.md

 - The challenge was to design a scalable solution without using web2 database systems while providing a seamless IaaS solution that will support most ICP projects.

-## Accomplishments that we're proud of

-- Delivering the main tool ready to use by the end of the hackaton
-- Not relying on web2 database systems
-- Building our first solution using Nextjs for the frontend canister and connecting it to an Oauth2 authentication

-## What we learned

-- How to develop a Discord bot using Discord.js
-- How to setup oauth2 with Discord

 ## What's next for ICLand

 Future steps entail:
-Enabling the payment verification (via NFT ownership) Launch the product in beta for projects to test Explore developing further tools that could take the shape of:
+Launch the product in beta for projects to test Explore developing further tools that could take the shape of:
 Token-gated raffles